matryer/oo/README.md

 If you want the features from a specific branch, navigate to the branch on https://github.com/stretchrcom/oo/branches and look for the raw file `/src/oo.js`, and set that as your `src` attribute.

+### Host it yourself

+You are free to copy the source and host it on your own servers if you leave the comments in place.
+See the [licence](https://github.com/stretchrcom/oo#licence) for more information.

 ## Examples

 ### Easy class definition